wouterds/rpi-nginx/README.md

     wouterds/raspberrypi-nginx
 ```

-An example configuration file, let's say `~/nginx/conf/be.wouterdeschuyter`, could for instance look like this.
+An example configuration file for a website, let's say `~/nginx/conf/be.wouterdeschuyter`, could for instance look like the following.

 ```apacheconf
 server {